sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 Read the [initial schema migration](https://github.com/sourcegraph/sourcegraph/blob/main/migrations/codeinsights/1000000001/up.sql) which contains all of the tables we create in Postgres and describes them in detail.
 This will explain the general layout of the database schema, etc.

 The most important table in the insights database is `series_points`, that's where the actual data is stored.
-It's a [hypertable](https://docs.timescale.com/latest/using-timescaledb/hypertables).

 #### Querying data